dragonfly-xyz/useful-solidity-patterns/patterns/permit2/README.md

 1. Alice calls `approve()` on an ERC20 to grant an infinite allowance to the canonical Permit2 contract.
 2. Alice signs an off-chain "permit2" message that signals that the protocol contract is allowed to *transfer* tokens on her behalf.
-3. Alice calls an interaction function on the protocol contract, passing in the signed permit2 message as a parameter.
+3. The next step will vary depending on UX choices:
+    1. In the simple case, Alice can just submit a transaction herself, including the signed permit2 message as part of an interaction with the protocol contract.
+    2. If the protocol contract allows it, Alice can transmit her signed permit2 message to a relayer service that will submit interaction the transaction on Alice's behalf.
 4. The protocol contract calls `permitTransferFrom()` on the Permit2 contract, which in turn uses its allowance (granted in 1.) to call `transferFrom()` on the ERC20 contract, moving the tokens held by Alice.

 It might seem like a regression to require the user to grant an explicit allowance first.
 But rather than granting it to the protocol directly, the user will instead grant it to the canonical Permit2 contract.
-This means that if the user has already done this before, say to interact with another protocol that integrated Permit2, every other protocol can skip that step! 🎉
+This means that if the user has already done this before, say to interact with another protocol that integrated Permit2, *every other protocol can skip that step*.

 Instead of directly calling `transferFrom()` on the ERC20 token to perform a transfer, a protocol will call `permitTransferFrom()` on the canonical Permit2 contract.
 Permit2 sits between the protocol and the ERC20 token, tracking and validating permit2 messages, then ultimately using its allowance to perform the `transferFrom()` call directly on the ERC20.
 This indirection is what allows Permit2 to extend EIP-2612-like benefits to every existing ERC20 token! 🎉

 Also, like EIP-2612 permit messages, permit2 messages expire to limit the the attack window of an exploit.
+It's much also easier to secure the small Permit2 contract than the contracts of individual defi protocols, so having an infinite allowance there is less of a concern.

 ## Integrating Permit2

 For a frontend integrating Permit2, it will need to collect a user signature that will be passed into the transaction.
 The Permit2 message struct (`PermitTransferFrom`) signed by these signatures must comply with the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard (for which [we have a general guide](../eip712-signed-messages/)), using the Permit2 domain and type hashes defined [here](https://github.com/Uniswap/permit2/blob/main/src/EIP712.sol) and [here](https://github.com/Uniswap/permit2/blob/main/src/libraries/PermitHash.sol).
-Be aware that the `spender` field for the EIP-712 Permit2 object needs to be set to the contract address that will be consuming it.
+Be aware that the `spender` field for the EIP-712 Permit2 object needs to be set to the contract address that will be consuming it and directly calling the Permit2 contract functions.

 The smart contract integration is actually fairly easy!
 Any function that needs to move tokens held by a user just needs to accept any unknown permit message details and the corresponding EIP-712 user signature.
 To actually move the tokens, we will call `permitTransferFrom()` on the canonical Permit2 contract.
 That function is declared as: